-Expertise: global governance and global health, labor migration, global public goods, health security, human rights and democracy, EU foreign policy, World Health Organization.
+Expertise: global governance and global health, health systems, climate change, global public goods, health security, human rights, equity and democracy, EU foreign policy, World Health Organization.

 Dr. Remco van de Pas is a public health doctor and a global health researcher.
 He has a position as senior research associate at the Centre for Planetary Health Policy in Berlin and is a lecturer in global health at the Institute of Tropical Medicine, Antwerp

 His teaching and research focuses on global health governance, its political-economy and foreign policy with a special attention on health workforce development, health system strengthening, social protection and health financing, global health security, environmental determinants of health, globalization and its impact on equity.

 Remco is a visiting research fellow at Clingendael, Netherlands Institute of International Relations and at Maastricht University.
 He is an editorial board member of the academic journal Globalization and Health, and a member of the international research collective for the Political Determinants of Health.
 He is active in the People’s Health Movement, a global civil society network.